 1) don't take anything with you that you aren't prepared to have lost or stolen.
 Happens all the time.
 Just part of the journey and is far from the worst thing that might happen so keep it in perspective.

 2) just bear in mind that in many of these places there are still families struggling to survive on not very much and $900 can represent a couple of years income to them.
 So if your camera does get stolen, break out the karma and feel good that you've probably put food on the table of some needy family for a couple more months.

 Oh, and take some great photos.
-Those memories are priceless. over 5 years ago
+Those memories are priceless. almost 6 years ago

 900 dollars , a few years income is just bullshit and as far as it being sold to provide food for a needy family is more bullshit.
-Most likely it,ll be sold for sod all to provide some scumbag with enough for a few days supply of drugs n alcohol. over 5 years ago
+Most likely it,ll be sold for sod all to provide some scumbag with enough for a few days supply of drugs n alcohol. almost 6 years ago

 Nana pong, lets take Cambodia for example where the average annual income is about $750 per year.
 Average in Vietnam was $2000 and Burma is is a threadbare $200.

-Yes your camera might be stolen by a scumbag and I'm not trying to justify theft as I've had it happen to me in South America, but there is a flip side to consider. over 5 years ago
+Yes your camera might be stolen by a scumbag and I'm not trying to justify theft as I've had it happen to me in South America, but there is a flip side to consider. almost 6 years ago